AhmedShafique313/Infinity-ScrapeAI/README.md

 🚀 Turn any website into structured data with Infinity ScrapeAI!

 ### 💲In future we'll offer pricing because Infinity ScrapeAI is in development process.
 Stay Tuned🌟

+This will be in web application because of Python's desktop application frameworks are not powerful than others like .NET, C# etc.